 With a lighter material that is relatively easy to install may come the misconception that it is not very durable.
 The opposite is in fact the case.
 Usually, warranties for the material are 50 years or more.
 It’s built to last as long as natural slate while costing about one third the price of the natural material.

 It’s also not fragile, which natural slate cannot say.
 With the natural slate, walking on it, unless you know what you’re doing can lead to significant problems.
 With “fake” slate, you can march on it, and it won’t adversely affect the installation.

 Another positive with the durability is your return on investment, or ROI.
 EnviroShake estimates a 70 to 80 percent ROI with their products.

-To top it off, the synthetic material closely resembles natural wood and slate, but up close it is possible to tell the difference from the natural product.
-However, it is virtually impossible to tell the difference between non-recycled and recycled synthetic material.
+From the curb, the synthetic material closely resembles natural wood for shakes, and slate for synthetic slate tiles, but up close it is possible to tell the difference from the natural product.
+However, it is virtually impossible to tell the difference between the non-recycled and recycled synthetic materials.